Frequently Asked Questions

 7. Are there study groups or support services?

-The RACDS has a number of Student Advisors in each Regional Committee that run student tutorials and functions.
+The RACDS has a number of Candidate Advisors in each Regional Committee that run tutorials and functions.